capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/tee/cluster.md

 Unless specific use cases, data must be sent to one of the **_PUBLIC_** clusters registered on the chain. (_Private_ clusters are available for specific use cases. _Admin_ clusters should not be targeted.)

 It does not matter the selected public cluster id as all clusters are synced between each other.
-However, incase you want to implement a retry function or want to handle manually the cluster selection you can use `getPublicsClusters()`.
+However, in case you want to implement a retry function or want to handle manually the cluster selection you can use `getPublicsClusters()`.
 Otherwise, the `getFirstPublicClusterAvailable()` is here for you.

 ### Get all the public clusters ids